-The suburbs are never the place
+The suburbs aren’t the place

 for those searching to find somewhere,